thomasebsmith/recipes/README.md

 that follows the project roadmap.
 Then, post on the issue that you intend to work on it.
 Finally, create a PR that resolves the issue.

+All contributed work will be incorporated under the terms of the MIT License.

 ## Copyright
 This project is copyright © 2023-2024 Thomas Smith.